Texas Mineral Rights Buyout Offer? Exclusive Guide

 Can I negotiate the price?

 Yes.
 Buyers expect negotiation.
-The offer they sent is rarely their best number.
+The initial offer is rarely their best number.
 However, negotiating effectively requires knowing what your minerals are actually worth.
-Without that information, you are negotiating blind, and the buyer knows it.
+Without that information, you are negotiating blind.
+The buyer knows it.

 If the deed has been recorded, the transfer is generally permanent.
 Texas mineral deeds do not have a rescission period.
 If you signed recently and the deed has not yet been recorded, contact an attorney immediately.
 Hours may matter.